rulocastellanos/rulocastellanos.github.io/_posts/2023-08-17-teachers-in-mexico-city.md

 ![teachers_graph](https://github.com/rulocastellanos/rulocastellanos.github.io/assets/42686140/e52b6faf-8606-487b-bae7-8a9a016e5b36)

-## Teachers
+## Teachers related to early childhood education

 Most of the teacahers in Mexico City are female.
+Here I show teachers with positions related to early childhood education (43 days to 2 years) and preschool (3 to 5 years) grouped by gender.

 ## Code to do this graph